misterbisson/github-practice/firewall-examples.md

 </pre>
 </div></div>

-<p>When you create new instances, they will have access from the bastion host.</p>
+When you create new instances, they will have access from the bastion host.